Russia's offer for talks with Ukraine is diplomacy 'at the barrel of a gun' -U.S. State Dept | Politics

 Russia's offer for talks with Ukraine is diplomacy 'at the barrel of a gun' -U.S. State Dept

-Kremlin spokesperson Dmitry Pescov said earlier on Friday that Russia was ready to send a delegation to the Belarusian capital Minsk for talks.
+Kremlin spokesperson Dmitry Peskov said earlier on Friday that Russia was ready to send a delegation to the Belarusian capital Minsk for talks.
+Russia had attempted to engage in "a pretense of diplomacy" even as it prepared to invade Ukraine this week, Price told reporters at a news briefing.

+"Now we see Moscow suggesting that diplomacy take place at the barrel of a gun, or as Moscow's rockets, mortars, artillery target the Ukrainian people," he said.
+"This is not real diplomacy.
+Those are not the conditions for real diplomacy."
+Ukrainian President Volodymyr Zelenskiy had attempted to talk to Putin "but his outstretched hand at every turn was met now by silence, and now bombs," Price said.

-Washington has not seen any indication Russian leader Vladimir Putin is willing to de-escalate in Ukraine, Price told reporters at a regular press briefing.
+Washington has not seen any indication Russian President Vladimir Putin is willing to de-escalate in order for diplomacy to work.
+Responding to reports that the U.S. government had ordered officials to stop most contacts with Russia, Price said the invasion of Ukraine had "fundamentally changed" Moscow's relationship with Washington and other nations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)